Dallas Tire Blowout Truck Accident Attorneys

-- Make sure all available evidence doesn’t get destroyed or lost over time by sending all involved parties a notice letter, requesting that they preserve all relevant evidence regarding the crash.
+Ensure all available evidence doesn’t get destroyed or lost over time by sending all involved parties a notice letter requesting that they preserve all relevant evidence regarding the crash.

-- File an insurance claim on your behalf with the liability insurance company.
+File an insurance claim on your behalf with the liability insurance company.
 Along with filing the claim, we’ll submit appropriate evidence for the adjuster to review to determine if they agree with our assessment of fault.
 If they approve the claim, we’ll negotiate a settlement we believe is fair.
-If they deny your claim, we can file a lawsuit against the insurance company and at-fault party.
+We can file a lawsuit against the insurance company and at-fault party if they deny your claim.

-- Refer you for treatment.
-You can seek medical care from doctors of your choosing, or you can get referrals from us.
-We have endless resources at our disposal, which includes professional relationships with physicians that specialize in the type of injury you have.
+Refer you for treatment.
+You can seek medical care from doctors of your choosing or get referrals from us.
+We have endless resources at our disposal, including professional relationships with physicians specializing in the type of injury you have.
 If you don’t know who to go to, we can help you decide.